Why is ovulation important?

 How to find out if you’re ovulating

-There are three ways to test if you’re ovulating.
+Your body gives you three signs to tell you if you’re ovulating.
 The first two will happen before you ovulate and the third will happen after you ovulate.

 It’s common to mistake healthy cervical fluid as an infection, if you notice it on your underwear or after wiping.
 The truth is, you probably haven’t paid much attention to it.
 But experiencing cervical fluid changes throughout your cycle is normal (and check out this article for when it isn’t)!